Step One - Choosing your new floor

 Concrete keeps moisture for 25 years.
-For glue down installation apply moisture barrier as per the manufacturer’s instructions.
+For glue down installation apply moisture barrier Sika Primer MB (part A and B) as per the manufacturer’s instructions.
 Care should be taken to confirm compatibility between the vapour barrier and selected adhesive.

 Plan the location and type of any trims to be installed, as some trims are easier to install prior to installing the flooring.

 Set out the first run of floor boards using chalk/ string lines and measuring tools.
 Alternatively,

 lay the boards parallel to the longest wall in the room, leaving a minimum expansion gap of 10-14 mm along all walls.
 Place 10-14 mm blocks/wedges along one end to maintain the gap while boards are being placed.
 Be sure to remove wedges upon completion of the installation so that the floor is allowed to expand without restriction.